 This menu gives you various options for how to find opponents to play against.
-If you would like to play as quickly as possible, click “Find Duel” to use the match-making system to find a server to play on automatically.

 The training menu has options to help familiarize yourself with the game.
 If you’re brand new and want to learn the basics, click “Tutorial”.
 If you want to create a private game with bots and specific settings so you can test out combos or different characters and swords, click “AI Opponent” to create a game with bots.

 This brings up the customization menu, which allows you to select your character, sword and cosmetic features.
 The character you pick defines your fighting style, and your sword choice can alter how the character behaves.
 This can all be changed at any time, even while in a game.

 The buttons to select your character are along the top-right of the screen.
 You can click these or use the left and right arrow keys to change your character selection.
 Below the character icons is some information about the character, as well as some tabs to select a cape, mask and skin for the character, and change your outfit’s color.

 The sword list is on the left side of the screen.
 Scroll the mouse wheel or hit up and down arrow keys to scroll through the sword list.
 Information about each sword is listed below the sword name (most importantly, the type of sword it is – see more information in the Swords section).

 The customization menu is also where you will be able to spend your Notes (Blade Symphony’s currency that you earn by dueling) to buy new swords and gear.
 Check the Characters section below for more information on the unlockable content in the game.

 You can configure your video and audio settings, as well as your mouse and keyboard controls (or setup a gamepad) here.